yevgenryeznik/rnd-course2018/README.md

 # Optimal designs and randomization techiques for clinical trials

-Course materials for the "Optimal designs and randomization techniques for clinical tirals" course taught at the Department of Mathematics, Uppsala University, in Spring 2018.
+Lectures' materials for the "Optimal designs and randomization techniques for clinical tirals" course taught at the Department of Mathematics, Uppsala University, in Spring 2018.

 ## Course structure